 In Grade Four, I was about 9 years old.
 My teacher was an advocate for conservation and yarn arts.
 She had a professional, home quality, weaving machine.
 As one of the activities in the class, we could use her weaving machine to weave.

 By now, I am attracted to yarn.
-I enjoy the fiber arts.
+I enjoy the fibre arts.
 I begged my parents to buy me this Weaving Loom.
 It came for Christmas and I was so excited about it.
 Many I weaved up a storm.
 Loved this machine.

 So proud, I would wear scarves made from this machine.
 So for show'n tell, I brought it to school in the box.
 If ever you would regret things in life, this would be a moment in time where utter humiliation would be on top of me.

-I hadn’t thought about the box.
+I hadn't thought about the box.
 There are girls on the box playing with the loom.
 Big mistake to bring the box to school.
-Boys in the class would eventually grab my loom, which I was so proud of and they snapped the cross bars and destroyed my loom.
+Boys in the class would eventually grab my loom, which I was so proud of and they snapped the crossbars and destroyed my loom.
 Besides being labelled as a sissy, I felt so small and cried going home on the bus that my loom was broken.
 A purely joyous moment for me to share my crafting ability ended up being a huge mistake.

 Advocate for Crafting

 If ever I were to be an advocate of anything in the crafting world is for the manufacturers to pay attention to the package.
 While most toys are either boys or girls, the packaging usually reflects that.
 For me being a boy and the packaging geared to girls, it puts the automatic pressure in your mind when you see it on the shelf and realize society suggests you shouldn't be interested in the craft if you are the wrong gender.